wangbinwu13116175205/STKEC/README.md

 # Data
 Please download the data from TrafficStream(https://github.com/AprLie/TrafficStream) and follow the same processing method.

+# Requirements
+conda env create -f STKEC.yaml

 # Runing
 python main.py --conf STKEC.json --gpuid 4

-# Requirements
+# Note

-conda env create -f STKEC.yaml
+#TODO: Aggregate the day vector of each node, and complete long_pattern=np.load('long_term_path') in line 76 in main.py.

+#ToDO: select some nodes with stable patterns to evaluate the effectiveness of knowledge consolidation and select new nodes to to evaluate the effectiveness of knowledge expand.

 # Cition
 Please cite our paper if you find it useful: